• Level of education

 Applications to carbon nanostructures

-1D, 2D and 3D photonic crystals
+1D, 2D, and 3D photonic crystals

 Reflectivity and transmission through transfer matrices

-Strip diagram
+Strip chart

 Anisotropic media